The DCE group is led by Professor Tim Dodwell, consisting of 18 academic researchers right now.

-Over the next 18 months, it will be expanded to 16 members built from UKRI, EPSRC, Innovate UK and direct industrial awards with a combined value exceeding £8M.
+Over the next 18 months, it will be expanded to more than 30 members based at either Exeter or Alan Turing Institute built from UKRI, EPSRC, Innovate UK and direct industrial awards with a combined value exceeding £21M.

 Ben achieved a distinction for a MEng in Mechanical Engineering at the University of Exeter (2014 - 2018).
 His masters project was on the topic Natural Ventilation in Buildings, he created a novel simplified building energy model to predict transient temperature change in a room.